nf-core/rnaseq/README.md

     3. [`dupRadar`](https://bioconductor.org/packages/release/bioc/html/dupRadar.html)
     4. [`Preseq`](http://smithlabresearch.org/software/preseq/)
     5. [`DESeq2`](https://bioconductor.org/packages/release/bioc/html/DESeq2.html)
-14. Pseudo-alignment and quantification ([`Salmon`](https://combine-lab.github.io/salmon/); *optional*)
+14. Pseudo-alignment and quantification ([`Salmon`](https://combine-lab.github.io/salmon/); _optional_)
 15. Present QC for raw read, alignment, gene biotype, sample similarity, and strand-specificity checks ([`MultiQC`](http://multiqc.info/), [`R`](https://www.r-project.org/))

-> * **NB:** Quantification isn't performed if using `--aligner hisat2` due to the lack of an appropriate option to calculate accurate expression estimates from HISAT2 derived genomic alignments.
+> -   **NB:** Quantification isn't performed if using `--aligner hisat2` due to the lack of an appropriate option to calculate accurate expression estimates from HISAT2 derived genomic alignments.
 However, you can use this route if you have a preference for the alignment, QC and other types of downstream analysis compatible with the output of HISAT2.
-> * **NB:** The `--aligner star_rsem` option will require STAR indices built from version 2.7.6a or later.
+> -   **NB:** The `--aligner star_rsem` option will require STAR indices built from version 2.7.6a or later.
 However, in order to support legacy usage of genomes hosted on AWS iGenomes the `--aligner star_salmon` option requires indices built with STAR 2.6.1d or earlier.
 Please refer to this [issue](https://github.com/nf-core/rnaseq/issues/498) for further details.

 ## Quick Start

 1. Install [`Nextflow`](https://www.nextflow.io/docs/latest/getstarted.html#installation) (`>=21.10.3`)

-2. Install any of [`Docker`](https://docs.docker.com/engine/installation/), [`Singularity`](https://www.sylabs.io/guides/3.0/user-guide/), [`Podman`](https://podman.io/), [`Shifter`](https://nersc.gitlab.io/development/shifter/how-to-use/) or [`Charliecloud`](https://hpc.github.io/charliecloud/) for full pipeline reproducibility *(please only use [`Conda`](https://conda.io/miniconda.html) as a last resort; see [docs](https://nf-co.re/usage/configuration#basic-configuration-profiles))*.
+2. Install any of [`Docker`](https://docs.docker.com/engine/installation/), [`Singularity`](https://www.sylabs.io/guides/3.0/user-guide/), [`Podman`](https://podman.io/), [`Shifter`](https://nersc.gitlab.io/development/shifter/how-to-use/) or [`Charliecloud`](https://hpc.github.io/charliecloud/) for full pipeline reproducibility _(please only use [`Conda`](https://conda.io/miniconda.html) as a last resort; see [docs](https://nf-co.re/usage/configuration#basic-configuration-profiles))_.
 Note: This pipeline does not currently support running with Conda on macOS if the `--remove_ribo_rna` parameter is used because the latest version of the SortMeRNA package is not available for this platform.

 3. Download the pipeline and test it on a minimal dataset with a single command: